oslabs-beta/GQLevated/README.md

 Enter your PostgreSQL or MongoDB connection string and connect to your database.
 Don’t have a connection string but still want to see how it works?
 No problem!
-Connect to our PostgresQL Sample Database and see GQLevated in action.
+Connect to our PostgreSQL Sample Database and see GQLevated in action.

 <div  align="center">
 <img src='./public/home1.gif'>